polterguy/magic.clone/README.md

-# Magic Clone - Helper repository to clone and debug all Magic code locally
+# Magic Clone - Develop Magic locally

-This repository serves one simple purpose, which is to allow you to rapidly clone and be able to debug all plugins in Magic.
+This repository serves one simple purpose; Which is to allow you to rapidly clone and be able to debug all plugins in Magic.

 Clone this repository locally, then run the _"clone.sh"_ file, and wait until it's done - At